Respecting your partner’s boundaries

 Remember, too, that people’s levels of comfort and desire change, so don’t assume that just because they were okay with something in the past, they will always be okay with it.
 Everyone has the right to change their boundaries anytime, for any reason.

 True or False?
-If your partner doesn’t have anything to hide, they should be okay with giving you their passwords or showing you their emails, facebook, texts, etc.
+If your partner doesn’t have anything to hide, they should be okay with giving you their passwords or showing you their emails, social media, texts, etc.

 False!
 Having privacy doesn’t mean that your partner is hiding anything.
 Everyone has the right to privacy, and no one should have to give it up to be in a relationship.
 Doing things like asking your partner for passwords to social media, email, their phone, or expecting them to tell you where they go and who they’re with violates their basic right to privacy, and can be a form of digital abuse.